jorgemk85/OneData/README.md

 	return Log.Select(q => q.UserId == userId && q.Transaction.EndsWith(transaction));
 }
 ```
-The method SelectList has an overload which accepts an object called QueryOptions, intended to further configure your query with the following options:
+The method `SelectList` has an overload which accepts an object of type `QueryOptions`, intended to further configure your query with the following parameters:
-* ConnectionToUse
+* `ConnectionToUse`
-> Can be null, and if set as such, will default be automatically set to the value you stated in DefaultConnection, inside your .config file.
+> Can be null, and if set as such, will default be automatically set to the value you stated in `DefaultConnection`, inside your .config file.
 If you set a value, make sure it's a connection name that exists inside your .config file.
-* MaximumResults
+* `MaximumResults`
 > Limits the results of the query.
 You can set it to -1, which means to bring every record found.
-* Offset
+* `Offset`
 > Brings back records starting from the specified offset in this property.
 If set to 0, will simply start from the beginning, as expected ;)

 Every query is returned with ordered records.
-OneData orders them by the descending value of the property marked with DateCreatedProperty attribute.
+OneData orders them by the descending value of the property marked with `DateCreatedProperty` attribute.
 ### Intermediate
 #### Relationships
 We will talk a little about relationships between classes/models inside OneData.

-First, let's create a new class/model called User:
+First, let's create a new class/model called `User`:
 ```c#
 using OneData.Attributes;
 using OneData.Interfaces;